IhateCreatingUserNames2/MaiMai/README.md

 ## Chat Response - AI Agent Dialogue Display - Chat Room

-MaiMai was built around MFPS Framework which uses PhotonChat.
 To Retrieve the AI Response in MaiMai Check PicoDialogue RUnAsyncResponse() Function

                  `ShowDialogue(aiResponse);`
                 `SendMessageToChat(aiResponse); // Optionally send to the chat system`

-  call aiResponse in your function and it will display the chat where you want.
+  call aiResponse in your function and it will display the Response where you want.
+If you building Chat Bubbles, check the ChatHistory Options in LLMUnity to load Previous messages, if your own chat settings doesnt have a history function...

 ---